timothygan/SDS_Project/Project.md

 back positions.
 However, our models for predicting NFL success in the way of games played make predictions that have almost no correlation with actual results.
-We conclude that, due to a shown correlation between draft position and nfl success and a correlation between performance in certain combine events and draft position, that it is worth exploring more sophisticated models in making these predictions.
+We conclude that, due to a shown correlation between draft position and NFL success and a correlation between performance in certain combine events and draft position, that it is worth exploring more sophisticated models in making these predictions.